Introduction

 Miller, Valasek, IOActive 2015 [5]

-Published in August 2015, this IOActive whitepaper delivered the first complete end-to-end remote exploit against a production vehicle with no prior physical access and no vehicle modifications required.
+In August 2015 Miller and Valasek published the first complete end-to-end remote exploit against a production vehicle, with no prior physical access and no vehicle modifications required.
 The target was a 2014 Jeep Cherokee running the Harman Uconnect 8.4AN head unit on QNX 6.5.0.
-The Uconnect system held an IP address reachable from other Sprint devices, though not from the public internet, and an unauthenticated D-Bus service accepted arbitrary shell commands from any caller.
-By scanning Chrysler's allocated cellular IP ranges from a Sprint-connected host, Miller and Valasek could connect to vulnerable vehicles anywhere in the United States and obtain a QNX shell from a laptop miles away.
+Its Uconnect system held an IP address reachable from other Sprint devices, though not from the public internet, and an unauthenticated D-Bus service accepted arbitrary shell commands from any caller.
+Scanning Chrysler's allocated cellular IP ranges from a Sprint-connected host, they could connect to vulnerable vehicles anywhere in the United States and get a QNX shell from a laptop miles away.

 Gaining shell access to the head unit was only the first stage.
 The Uconnect OMAP SoC communicated with a NEC V850 microcontroller over SPI; the V850 bridged both the CAN-IHS and CAN-C buses and relayed messages to every ECU in the vehicle.
 The authors reversed the SPI protocol, discovered an undocumented debug command, and reflashed the V850 with modified firmware that forwarded arbitrary CAN frames from the OMAP.
 Because V850 firmware updates were accepted without any code-signing verification, this step required no additional vulnerability.
 With the bridge active, the researchers could disable the transmission, spoof gauges, control body functions, and, at low speeds where diagnostic sessions were accepted, affect brakes and steering through the relevant ECUs.

-The disclosure timeline began in October 2014 with the D-Bus finding and concluded with FCA releasing a patch on July 16, 2015, followed by a voluntary recall of 1.4 million vehicles five days later.
-The Sprint network independently blocked port 6667 traffic.
-The paper's influence extended beyond FCA: Tesla's subsequent adoption of OTA firmware code signing is widely attributed in part to the attention this research generated.
+Disclosure ran from the D-Bus finding in October 2014 to FCA's patch on July 16, 2015, followed five days later by a voluntary recall of 1.4 million vehicles.
+Sprint independently blocked port 6667 traffic on its network.
+The impact reached past FCA too.
+Tesla adopted OTA firmware code signing not long after, a move often credited in part to the attention this research drew.

 Uconnect touchscreen displaying a firmware update prompt, used in the USB-based jailbreak that established the initial code execution path.
 Figure from Miller and Valasek, 2015 (Remote Exploitation of an Unaltered Passenger Vehicle).Uconnect touchscreen displaying a firmware update prompt, used in the USB-based jailbreak that established the initial code execution path.
 Figure from Miller and Valasek, 2015 (Remote Exploitation of an Unaltered Passenger Vehicle).